davidgirdhar/Notes/aws/basics.md

     is an estimate toll used to determine an organisation existing on-premise cost so it can compare it against AWS cost for planned cloud migration.

 ### AWS Database Migration Service(DMS)
-    allows you to quickly and securely miggrate one database to anpther
+    allows you to quickly and securely migrate one database to another.

 ### Cryptography
     The practice and study of techniques for secure communication in the presence of third parties called adversaries.